karton92/karton92/README.md

 </p>

 ## 👨🏽‍💻 About me:
-Hi!<br/>
+<p>Hello!
 I'm Michał and I come from Cracow, Poland.
-Now I'm looking for my first job as a front-end developer.<br/>
-I am a self-taught programmer and I want to focus my future on programming.<br/>
-Most of the time I learned programming from Udemy and YouTube.<br/><br/>
+Now I'm looking for my first job as a front-end developer.
+I am a self-taught programmer and I want to focus my future on programming.
+Most of the time I learned programming from Udemy and YouTube.<br/><br/></p>

 ## 💻 My stack: